nordeim/The-Scent-oa5/content_of_code_files_2.md

     }

     // --- Search and Getters (No changes needed) ---
-    // ... (searchProducts, getProduct, getAllProducts remain the same as in content_of_code_files_1.md) ...
      public function searchProducts() {
          try {
              $query = $this->validateInput($_GET['q'] ?? '', 'string');